 Distribution cutouts for overcurrent protection on overhead distribution systems up to 38 kV for ANSI, IEC and Australian standards.

-ABB has a long history of providing safe, reliable over-current protection for distribution systems with interchangeable and non-interchangeable cutouts and fused cutout that also perform as outdoor load break switches.
+Hitachi Energy has a long history of providing safe, reliable over-current protection for distribution systems with interchangeable and non-interchangeable cutouts and fused cutout that also perform as outdoor load break switches.

 We design fused cutouts with porcelain, silicone rubber, or polymer concrete insulators.
 Polymer concrete and silicone rubber cutouts are able to perform in stressful environments, including extreme cold, heat, by the sea coast and in heavy pollution.